Reports: WeWork CEO Adam Neumann is stepping down under pressure from board

 - Once banned consumption of meat at WeWork (he later clarified that WeWork employees couldn’t expense meals with meat but could eat meat in the office, and he later was seen eating meat himself)

-Neumann’s professional judgement and ethics have also been a subject of concern.
+Neumann’s professional judgment and ethics have also been a subject of concern.
 He changed the company’s name from WeWork to The We Company, then charged the company $5.9 million for use of the “We” trademark, which he owned via a separate entity.
 Neumann and the company later reversed the move after the information came to light.
-Neumann has continually insisted that WeWork is an “internet company,” not just a shared work space business.
+Neumann has continually insisted that WeWork is an “internet company,” not just a shared workspace business.

 The company reported that its revenue increased to $1.8 billion in 2018 from $886 million the prior year, but also that its net loss more than doubled to $1.9 billion in the same period.